FREE 6-Part Video Series

 Yes, you should!
-Making a video the centerpiece of your homepage will do wonders for your conversion rate.
+Making a video the centrepiece of your homepage will do wonders for your conversion rate.

 Just remember to keep the rest of your homepage simple and as easy on the eyes as possible.

-It is not only applied to e-commerce but anyone selling online from services, information products, or courses.
+It is not only applied to e-commerce but to anyone selling online services, information products, or courses.

-ClickFunnels uses a highly-engaging attention-grabbing actionable video to grab your attention forcefully and convince you to buy their product which in turn increased the conversion of their amazing product as they further tease you with a FREE trial.
+ClickFunnels uses a highly engaging attention-grabbing actionable video to grab your attention forcefully and convince you to buy their product which in turn increases the conversion of their amazing product as they further tease you with a FREE trial.